 No. St. Cloud’s medical cannabis dispensary operates between 9:00 a.m. and 7:00 p.m. from Monday to Saturday.
 They open between 10:00 a.m. and after 4:00 p.m. on Sundays

-No. Tourists cannot use the dispensary in St. Cloud since recreational marijuana is illegal in Minnesota.
-Medical marijuana is available for only patients and caregivers residing in St. Cloud or from other parts of the state.
-Also, tourists with out-of-state medical cannabis cards cannot use the St. Cloud medical marijuana dispensary.
+No. Tourists cannot use the dispensary in St. Cloud as it only currently sells medical cannabis to patients and caregivers registered in the Minnesota medical cannabis program.
+Tourists with out-of-state medical cannabis cards cannot order from the St. Cloud medical marijuana dispensary.

 Yes, patients and caregivers in St. Cloud must present their government-issued IDs before entering the city’s dispensary.